 Criterion 3.
 A grievance policy that is documented and disseminated to address complaints or grievances raised by students, faculty, or staff.
 The institution's policies and procedures are fair and impartial, and assure that grievances are addressed promptly, appropriately, and equitably.

-The College has policies that address complaints or grievances raised by all members of its community and that are fair, impartial, and ensure that grievances are addressed promptly, appropriately and equitably.
+The College has fair, impartial policies that address complaints or grievances raised by all members of its community and that ensure that grievances are addressed promptly, appropriately and equitably.

 Student Complaints